 When using your credit or debit card to pay us directly for your cruise, please note that credit card surcharges apply.
 For your convenience, your final payment may be automatically charged to the credit card used to make the initial deposit.
 Please be aware that we may process that transaction via a bank outside of Australia or New Zealand and your card issuer may choose to charge you a foreign processing fee.
 We advise you to check the terms and conditions of such foreign transactions with your card issuer in advance of making a payment to us.
 If final payment is not received by us on or before the end of the prescribed time period, or it is received but subsequently reversed, we may cancel your reservation.
 Once payment is received, the reservation may be cancelled by you in writing, though cancellation fees may apply in accordance with the schedule set out in Chart B under clause 5 below.

-For sailings departing November through 31 March 2021: All Bookings made within 30 days prior to sail date require immediate full payment.
+For sailings departing before 31 October 2021: All Bookings made within 30 days prior to sail date require immediate full payment.

 |Cruise Type||Deposit payable

 |All Staterooms other than the Haven Suites and the Garden Villas (referred to below), being Mini Suite, Balcony, Oceanview, Inside and Studio Staterooms.|

 |1-6 Days||$150*||90 days prior to sailing||120 days prior to sailing|

 |7+ Days||$375*||120 days prior to sailing||120 days prior to sailing|

 (Categories H2, H3, H4, H5, H6, H7, H8 & H9)

 |1-6 Days (Single Guest)||$735||120 days prior to sailing||120 days prior to sailing|

 |1-6 Days (1-2 Guests)||$375*||120 days prior to sailing||120 days prior to sailing|